-A. Challenged Materials: An Interpretation of the American Library Association Library Bill of Rights
+A. Challenged Resources: An Interpretation of the American Library Association Library Bill of Rights

-The Ypsilanti District Library Board of Trustees supports the ALA position on challenged materials, including this excerpt:
+The Ypsilanti District Library Board of Trustees supports the ALA position on challenged resources, including this excerpt:

 Therefore, any attempt, be it legal or extra-legal, to regulate or suppress materials in libraries must be closely scrutinized to the end that protected expression is not abridged.

 adopted June 25, 1971; amended July 1, 1981; amended January 10, 1990, by the ALA Council (for full text see http://www.ala.org)

 B. Request for Reconsideration